Second round, second track. This will not be easy to present, but I’ll try my best.

 At about minute 2.52, enter the violins and the flutes that reveal the main theme for the first time.
 Then, at minute 3.36 stop playing and make room for the solo voice that is accompanied by the sound mass of the rest of the orchestra.
 The piano, which in the meantime had stopped playing, replaces the orchestra and becomes the main instrument accompanying the singer.

-At 5.42 minutes, the singers stop and the section of the violins and plays again the main theme in response to violas.
+At 5.42 minutes, the singers stop and the section of the violins and play again the main theme in response to violas.
 Then, at 6.25, the whole orchestra enters intoning a variation of the main theme with a very strong dynamic but romantically.

 The final section of the piece is a mirror version of the introduction: the same elements reproduce their own parts, but this time the sound from clear returns to be ethereal until it completely disappears.